rafapages/SSMVtex/README.md

 	multitex [options] <fileNameIn> <fileNameCam> <fileNameImageList> [<fileNameOut> <fileNameTexOut>]

 * _fileNameIn_: The name of the input text file containing the 3D scene described in OBJ format.
 Extension : obj.
 * _fileNameCam_: The name of the input text file containing the camera calibration matrices.
-Extension: txt.
+Extension: txt or out.
 * _fileNameImageList_: The name of the input text file containing the list of images that will be used for texturing the mesh.
 Extension: txt.
 * _fileNameOut_: The name of the output text file that'll be created containing the textured model -- if not specified, it'll be built by appending _options_ to _fileNameIn_.
 Extensions: wrk, obj or ply.
 * _fileNameTexOut_: The name of the output customized texture that'll be created, -- if not specified, it'll be built by appending _options_ to _fileNameIn_.
 Extension: jpg.